 Ann Marie P. Mauro, PhD, RN, CNL, CNE, FAAN

-Prior to her current position, she was clinical associate professor of nursing at NYU where she remains a fellow in the Hartford Institute for Geriatric Nursing, and project director for the RWJF NCIN Scholarship program providing leadership development and mentoring for accelerated nursing students from underrepresented and disadvantaged backgrounds.
-While at NYU, Dr. Mauro was founding chair of the university’s first non-tenure track faculty senators council, and a member of the 2014-2015 presidential search committee and university alumni board.
+Prior to her current position, she was clinical associate professor of nursing at NYU where she remains an adjunct clinical professor.
+At NYU, Dr. Mauro was a Hartford Institute for Geriatric Nursing fellow, and project director for the RWJF NCIN Scholarship program providing leadership development and mentoring for accelerated nursing students from underrepresented and disadvantaged backgrounds.
+Dr. Mauro was founding chair of the university’s first non-tenure track faculty senators council, and a member of the 2014-2015 presidential search committee and university alumni board.
 She also held leadership roles in the College of Nursing as founding member of the faculty council steering committee, curriculum committee chair, and alumni association president.

 Prior to NYU, Dr. Mauro was assistant professor of nursing at Seton Hall University, where she was a leader in university and college governance as well as several key educational initiatives, including the new PhD in nursing program, the first entry-level clinical nurse leader master’s degree in the state, and implementation of high fidelity patient simulation.
 She has held past faculty appointments at Kean University and Rutgers, The State University of New Jersey.

 Her clinical expertise is in cardiovascular and critical care nursing, and her research focuses on support of cardiovascular patients and educational innovations.
-Dr. Mauro serves as peer reviewer for Heart & Lung: The Journal of Acute & Critical Care, the International Journal of Nursing Studies, the Journal of Nursing Scholarship, the Journal of Transcultural Nursing, Orthopaedic Nursing, and several Dove Press journals.
-She has multiple publications, and has presented her work nationally and internationally.
+Dr. Mauro serves as peer reviewer for the following publications: Heart & Lung: The Journal of Acute & Critical Care, International Journal of Nursing Education Scholarship, International Journal of Nursing Studies, Japan Journal of Nursing Science, Journal of Nursing Scholarship, Journal of Professional Nursing, Journal of Transcultural Nursing, Nursing Education Perspectives, Orthopaedic Nursing, and several Dove Press journals.
+She has multiple publications and has presented her work nationally and internationally.

 Dr. Mauro earned her BSN and MSN in nursing education from Seton Hall University, her PhD in research and theory development from New York University, and a certificate from the Wharton Nursing Leaders Program at the University of Pennsylvania.